Kotlin/kotlinx.serialization/docs/formats.md

 ### Custom CBOR-specific Serializers
 Cbor encoders and decoders implement the interfaces [CborEncoder](CborEncoder.kt) and [CborDecoder](CborDecoder.kt), respectively.
-These interfaces contain a single property, `cbor`, exposing the current CBOR serialization configuration.
+These interfaces expose the current CBOR serialization configuration through the `cbor` property.
+In addition, [CborEncoder](CborEncoder.kt) can encode a complete [CborElement] with `encodeCborElement`, and [CborDecoder](CborDecoder.kt) can decode the next data item as a [CborElement] with `decodeCborElement`.
-This enables custom cbor-specific serializers to reuse the current `Cbor` instance to produce embedded byte arrays or react to configuration settings such as `preferCborLabelsOverNames` or `useDefiniteLengthEncoding`, for example.
+This enables custom cbor-specific serializers to reuse the current `Cbor` instance to produce embedded byte arrays, encode or decode a whole CBOR subtree, or react to configuration settings such as `preferCborLabelsOverNames` or `useDefiniteLengthEncoding`, for example.

 ### CBOR Elements